Faculty and Staff

 Mimi has been with TRCS since the beginning.
 She started out as a volunteer in various classrooms as needed.
 She was hired as a Kindergarten assistant teacher working with Mrs. Vicki.
 Mimi graduated from the Kinder classroom (after three years) and moved to the multi-age classroom.
 Currently she is working in the second and third grades which is a pleasure because this means she is lucky enough to be working with some of these children since Kindergarten!

-I am so excited to teach third grade and join the Two Rivers Community.
-I am a proud North Carolina native who grew up as a beach girl and city girl in Wrightsville Beach and Charlotte.
-I went to a tiny work study college in Asheville North Carolina where I discovered my love for children and science.
-I have travelled and worked as a naturalist, environmental educator, pottery instructor, and organic farmer.
-Recently I spent 8 years teaching as an Associate Teacher at another Expeditionary Learning school called Evergreen Community Charter while earning my teaching license.
-The path that led me here includes a lot of hard work and a little serendipity.
-I love travelling, hiking, fishing, dancing to live music, singing and pretending I can play guitar.
+Lindsay is so excited to teach third grade and join the Two Rivers Community.
+She a proud North Carolina native who grew up as a beach girl and city girl in Wrightsville Beach and Charlotte.
+She went to a tiny work study college in Asheville, North Carolina where she discovered her love for children and science.
+She has traveled and worked as a naturalist, environmental educator, pottery instructor, and organic farmer.
+Recently, she spent 8 years teaching as an Associate Teacher at another Expeditionary Learning school called Evergreen Community Charter while earning her teaching license.
+The path that led Lindsay here includes a lot of hard work and a little serendipity.
+She loves travelling, hiking, fishing, dancing to live music, singing and pretending she can play guitar.

 Kelly teaches Middle School Humanities.
 Kelly began teaching middle schoolers in 2005 after graduating from Mercer University in Macon, Georgia.
 She has worked with children in a variety of settings from classrooms to summer camps since the 1990s.
 She has taught all four academic subjects and all three middle school grades in various combinations.
 She has worked in private, public, and charter schools, and homeschooled her oldest child.